swinterbourne/riboviz-work/open-science-projects.md

 Sharing work can be made less threatening with clear expectations, structure, and role modeling.
 Be clear that you expect students to ask for help, for example that if they have been stuck on something for more than 2 hours then they should ask for help.
-Have a structure about how and where to ask for help, for example a dedicated "project help" Slack channel or the github issue ticket for the particular task.
+Have a structure about how and where to ask for help, for example a dedicated "project help" Slack channel or the GitHub issue ticket for the particular task.
 Crucially, the expectations and structure must be set at the beginning of the project and their use modeled throughout.
 Be prepared to repeat yourself: in riboviz, we often ask "did you update the issue ticket?"
 When the conduct of the project is open, the whole team shares requests for help and reports on progress, and students experience other team members including the PI role-model asking and sharing.